awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.md

-# Authorizing Senders Using the Amazon SES API and the AWS SDK for PHP Version 3<a name="ses-sender-policy"></a>
+# Authorizing senders using the Amazon SES API and the AWS SDK for PHP Version 3<a name="ses-sender-policy"></a>

 To enable another AWS account, AWS Identity and Access Management user, or AWS service to send email through Amazon Simple Email Service \(Amazon SES\) on your behalf, you create a sending authorization policy\.
 This is a JSON document that you attach to an identity that you own\.